SpotlightData/preprocessing/README.rst

    python setup.py install

-inside the extracted package to install *preprocessing*.
+on/inside, respectively, the extracted package to install *preprocessing*.

 Example
 -------